Askar Baitassov: Early life

 Baitassov was born on September 25, 1984, in Mezhdurechenskoye, Almaty region to parents Baitassova Aiman Mukhamedzhanovna and Baitassov Bulat Bakhtygereievich.

 In 2002, Askar graduated from Kazakh-Turkish Lyceum and in 2007, he graduated from the State University of Management Moscow, Russian-Dutch Department of Marketing.
 He spent 3 years studying in Moscow and 2 years at Saxion University of Applied Sciences in Enschede, Netherlands.

 Career

 In 2007, he started managing the family restaurant business in Almaty.

 In 2012, founded abr restaurant company.
 Baitassov has upscaled the family business into a holding that became the leader of the restaurant industry in Almaty.

 In 2013, Ernst & Young named Askar Baitassov Entrepreneur of the Year in Kazakhstan.

 In 2016, Askar Baitassov graduated from the General Management Program at Harvard Business School.

-In 2020, he was included in the Almaty Business Council.
+In 2020, he was included in the Almaty City Council.

 In 2025, Forbes Kazakhstan named Askar Baitassov Entrepreneur of the Year.

+In 2025, Askar Baitassov was included in the Forbes Kazakhstan list of the 75 richest businessmen in Kazakhstan, with an estimated net worth of $110,000,000.